thallada/proximity-structures/notes.md

 of all vertices composing the polygon.
 The more distant the points (and the larger the polygon) the more dark the color is shaded.
   * Hard.
 Not sure where to start with this.

+Add a bunch of dials and switches to the UI to tweak the different configurable values.